rstacruz/vim-fastunite/README.md

 This plugin is a bag of many tweaks to make the Unite experience more seamless.
 Here are a few:

-* Faster file search: If `ag` is available, it's used for `file_rec`.
+* *Faster file search:* If `ag` is available, it's used for `file_rec`.

-* Mercurial support: by using `ag`, .hgignore and .bzrignore are supported.
+* *Mercurial support:* by using `ag`, .hgignore and .bzrignore are supported.

-* Use better sorting: If ruby is available in your Vim build, a better sorting method will be selected for you
+* *Use better sorting:* If `+ruby` is available in your Vim build, a better sorting method (selecta) will be selected for you.
+This gets you better top results, saving you keystrokes.

-* Mappings: all the useful key mappings are set up for you
+* *Kep mappings:* all the useful key mappings are set up for you, set up conveniently with a configurable `<Leader> u` prefix.

-* Airline: improves integration with airline
+* *Sleeker airline:* provides a more pleasant integration with airline.vim by omitting extraneous statusbar information.

-* Faster grepping: `ag` will be used for grepping if it's available
+* *Faster grepping:* `ag` will be used for grepping if it's available.

+* *Better unite-tag integration:* if `unite-tag` is installed, it will be used as the tag browser when pressing `^]`.

 * And many more.